 4. Repair, Clean, and Stage

 Make necessary repairs, clean your home, and then stage it.
 To stage, remove any clutter, reduce the amount of furniture, and depersonalize your home.
-Paint the walls neutral colors and add in neutral home decor.
+Paint the walls with neutral colors and add neutral home decor.

 This will help buyers to imagine themselves in your home.
 It will also make it appear larger if done correctly.

 Otherwise, your buyer may walk away or become nitpicky which will be reflected in their offers.

 A disclosure statement is a document that tells the buyer more about the home and its condition.
 The seller’s disclosure should include anything from the state of your ceiling fans to the presence of lead paint.

 Fill out the disclosure statement as honestly as possible.
 Let the buyer know about any problems and how they were corrected.
 Additional documentation may be needed if you belong to a homeowner’s association.